kore4lyf/notes/bsv_blockchain_notes/GoLang.md

 fmt.Printf("%s\n", s2)
 ```

+#### Runes
+**Rune is an alias for int32**.
+It is an UTF-8 encoded code point.
+When is this type useful?
+One example is when you’re iterating over characters in a string.
+You could loop over each byte

 #### Booleans
 A boolean value (named after George Boole) is a special 1-bit integer type used to represent true and false (or on and off).
 Three logical operators are used with boolean